-Tax Incentive (Accelerated depreciation); established in 2005, it allows for 100% tax income deduction for machinery and other investments made in renewable energy and efficient cogeneration projects.
-As of November 18 th , 2015, the addition of Article 77-A to the Law on Income Tax allows renewable energy and efficient cogeneration companies to create a specific purpose account for revenues from renewable energies.
-Energy Transition and Sustainable Energy Use Fund has allocated around 9 thousand million Mexican pesos distributed in 37 energy efficiency and renewable energy projects.
-Risk mitigation mechanism for potential geothermal projects during the exploration stage.
-Soft loans granted by the national development bank and other private financiers. and ot rly, there are other ongoing initiatives intended to ease the business environment for renewable her clean energy technologies: renewable energy potential and operational projects in Mexico.
-So far it does include a resource and project data base for wind, solar, geothermal, hydro, bioenergy and ocean resources.
-National Atlas of Potential Zones for Clean Energy Deployment; akin to Texas' Competitive Renewable Energy Zones process, the Atlas is intended to provide information on potential zones for power generation with renewable and other clean energy technologies.
+- □ Tax Incentive (Accelerated depreciation); established in 2005, it allows for 100% tax income deduction for machinery and other investments made in renewable energy and efficient cogeneration projects.
+As of November 18th, 2015, the addition of Article 77-A to the Law on Income Tax allows renewable energy and efficient cogeneration companies to create a specific purpose account for revenues from renewable energies. - □ Energy Transition and Sustainable Energy Use Fund has allocated around 9 thousand million Mexican pesos distributed in 37 energy efficiency and renewable energy projects. - Risk mitigation mechanism for potential geothermal projects during the exploration stage. - □ Soft loans granted by the national development bank and other private financiers.

+Similarly, there are other ongoing initiatives intended to ease the business environment for renewable and other clean energy technologies:

+- □ National Inventory of Clean Energies; it is a statistical and georeferenced service that shows renewable energy potential and operational projects in Mexico.
+So far it does include a resource and project data base for wind, solar, geothermal, hydro, bioenergy and ocean resources. - □ National Atlas of Potential Zones for Clean Energy Deployment; akin to Texas' Competitive Renewable Energy Zones process, the Atlas is intended to provide information on potential zones for power generation with renewable and other clean energy technologies.
 It is a georeferenced tool that incorporates exclusion zones based on technical, environmental and social constraints.
-It will also provide inputs for indicative Expansion Plans for National Transmission and General Distribution Grids.
-Electronic One Stop Window for Renewable Energy Projects aims at reducing in average from 620 to 465 the number of days required for licensing, permitting and constructing a renewable energy project.
+It will also provide inputs for indicative Expansion Plans for National Transmission and General Distribution Grids. - □ Electronic One Stop Window for Renewable Energy Projects aims at reducing in average from 620 to 465 the number of days required for licensing, permitting and constructing a renewable energy project.
 This initiative is align with current Mexico's Presidential initiative Gob.Mx.